dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/pitch-round-2.md

 ![](img/pitch.gif){: .fancy .medium}

 A 5 minute presentation with 5 minutes of Q&A to pitch your idea to the class.
 Everybody will rank their top choices to form teams.
+You can pitch with at most 1 other person.

 ## The Pitch: